SoumyadipYT-OSS/SoumyadipYT-OSS/README.md

 Crafted with ❤️ by **Soumyadip**
 A curious mind with a passion for clean code and resonant chords.
-When he's not sculpting backend logic in .NET, you'll find him strumming melodies on his guitar—
+When he's not sculpting backend logic implementation, you'll find him strumming melodies on his guitar—
 🎸 one hand on the fretboard, the other dancing across a keyboard.

 > _"Code like music—structured, expressive, and meant to be played with soul."_